ct6502/apple2ts-studio/README.md

 ### Prerequisites

+For advanced assembly features, install a macro assembler such as [64tass](https://tass64.sourceforge.net/), [cl65](https://cc65.github.io/doc/cl65.html), or [Merlin32](https://brutaldeluxe.fr/products/crossdevtools/merlin/).

-For advanced assembly features, install the 64tass assembler:
+For example, to install the 64tass assembler:

 ```bash
 # macOS with MacPorts